 It’s that time of year again.
-The big brand Christmas adverts are out, Black Friday has just passed, and we’re sure there are many of you feeling the first prickles of anxiety regarding getting your Christmas shopping sorted.
+The big brand Christmas adverts are out, Black Friday and Small Business Saturday are just around the corner, and we’re sure there are many of you feeling the first prickles of anxiety regarding getting your Christmas shopping sorted.

 Why it's important to shop small